Emiya0306/mangostana/README.md

 ### instance1.link(instance2)

 Link the relation between two documents.
-Now it is not support the documents which have the same model.
+If you want to link the same model between two documents, you need to use link.as.

 *Example*